SarathLUN/udemy-building-modern-web-applications-with-go/section-02/README.md

   ```

 - we must use the variable after we declare it, otherwise we will get an error.
-- then we make use of variable by using `fmt.Println()` function. the syntax is:
+- here we make use of variable by print it out with `fmt.Println()` function. the syntax is:

   ```go
   fmt.Println(variableName)